 Should the product manager be involved in the development process from the very start when new products are born?
-If so, then they would need to translate customer demands as well as push for technical developments, and to implement techniques for fostering innovation and creativity in order to bring about new features.
+If so, then they will need to translate customer demands as well as push for technical developments, and to implement techniques for fostering innovation and creativity in order to bring about new features.
 The key is to change your perspective.
 If the supplier sees things through the eyes of the customer and integrates them into the development process, it becomes possible to check if it is ready for the market.
 Conduct pilot tests, observe, adjust, repeat.

 Not the Time for a Blueprint